-Income was received in advance amounting to \$1.1 million and grants received in advance of \$0.2 million.
+Income was received in advance amounting to \$1.1 million and grants revenue of \$0.2 million.

 Borrowings

 This is due to a number of capital infrastructure projects not started in the current year as planned rolled to the next year.
 The Council did not require borrowings as per budget for these projects.